lukewalshct/email-web-scraper/README.md

 FindEmails domain_name

 The domain name must satisfy these requirements:

--Is a valid domain name
+Is a valid domain name
--Is the home page of the domain (e.x. mit.edu is acceptable, but mit.edu/aboutmit is not) -Is a supported protocol (http or https)
+Is the home page of the domain (e.x. mit.edu is acceptable, but mit.edu/aboutmit is not) Is a supported protocol (http or https)

 #Improvements/Next Steps

 Some potential ideas for improving the project:

-1. Investiage using a headless browser rather than ChromeDriver, as rendering slows down the crawler.
+1. Investigate using a headless browser rather than ChromeDriver, as rendering slows down the crawler.
 2. Explore using multi-threading to speed up the crawling.
 3. Explore other libraries that may better handle dynamic content w/JavaScript.